TashaTJ/pawsome-portraits-v4/TESTING.md

 - Connect with Craig on social media

-    - Social media links appear in the footer on everypage without exception.
-They color change on hover so the user knows where to go.
+    - Social media links appear in the footer on every page without exception.
+They change colour on hover so the user knows where to go.

 - Learn more about the developer who created the site